 My friend Katrell, who owns Dr. Bombay's tea shop here in Atlanta, participated in one of these for her book.
-Even though it was set up by her publisher, it would be relatively easy to pull off.
+Even though it was set up by her publisher, it would be relatively easy to pull off for just about anyone.
 She didn't have a big name or a big audience, so this was a fantastic way to spread the word without a big budget to travel around the country to book signings and interviews.
 Instead, you'd just set up a series of book reviews or guest posts during a defined time period leading up to the book release, such as two or three months.
 This strategy definitely helped her sell books.

 Idea 2: Galley Copies